Arka-22/IG_for_bert/README.md

 Fine-tuning BERT shifts structural processing (e.g., [SEP]) to earlier layers and promotes content-driven reasoning in later layers, as evidenced by both token-level and layer-wise attribution analyses.This provides interpretable, causal evidence that the fine-tuned model reasons in a more task-aligned and faithful manner than the base pretrained model.

+PCA Plot :

+PCA for 2d plots and the mean is calculated for 768D The mean represents Margin

+Margin answers one specific question about the decisions:
+Large margin → far from boundary → robust, confident Small margin → close to boundary → fragile, ambiguous ( taken from documentation )